 The Ph.D.
 Advisory Committee must have a minimum of four members (including the Major Professor).
-A majority of the committee must be from the COA faculty; emeritus faculty do not count towards the COA faculty majority.
+A majority of the committee must be from the COA faculty; research faculty count toward the COA faculty majority, but emeritus faculty do not.
 Each committee member must have at least Level 2 Associate or Level 2 Regular Graduate Faculty Status.
 The chair of the Committee (Major Professor) must be a member of the COA faculty and have Level 3 Regular Graduate status.
 Only one committee member can be from outside the university.
-Additional appropriate, non-voting members may be added to the committee with the approval of the COA Chair.
-An additional COA faculty member may be appointed by the COA Chair to attend the oral comprehensive examination and one to attend the dissertation defense to observe the proceedings.
-The committee evaluates the prospectus, provides guidance on courses the student should take, administers the qualifying and comprehensive exams and evaluates the written and oral defense of the dissertation.
+Additional appropriate, non-voting members may be added to the committee with the approval of the Associate Director.
+An additional COA faculty member may be appointed by the Associate Director to attend the oral comprehensive examination and one to attend the dissertation defense to observe the proceedings.
+The committee evaluates the prospectus, provides guidance on courses the student should take, administers the qualifying and comprehensive exams, and evaluates the written and oral defense of the dissertation.
 Successful completion of the prospectus, comprehensive exam, and dissertation defense requires the approval of a majority of the committee members.

-A Graduate Committee Request Form must be submitted to the Graduate School early in the student's degree program, prior to defense of proposal or the comprehensive exam, whichever comes first.
+A Graduate Committee Request Form must be submitted to the Graduate School with the assistance of the Academic Coordinator early in the student's degree program, prior to defense of proposal or the comprehensive exam, whichever comes first.
 All proposed committee members must have active Regular or Associate Graduate Faculty status.
+The student or the Major Professor should email the names of the committee members to the Academic Coordinator to initiate the form.

-Approval of Program of Study (POS) - for students admitted prior to Fall 2017By the end of the 2nd semester in the COA graduate program, the student must file a Coastal Sciences PhD Plan of Study (POS) with the Graduate School.
+Approval of Program of Study (POS) - for students admitted prior to Fall 2017

+By the end of the 2nd semester in the COA graduate program, the student must file a Coastal Sciences Ph.D.
+Plan of Study (POS) with the Graduate School.
 The POS projects the coursework taken during the student's Ph.D. program.
-The POS is formulated in consultation with the Major Professor and the Advisory Committee, and approved by the Advisory Committee and the COA Chair.
+The POS is formulated in consultation with the Major Professor and the Advisory Committee and approved by the Advisory Committee and the Associate Director.

 Students admitted prior to Fall 2017 will continue to use POS forms through graduation, even if granted an extension to their time limit.
 Students will need to submit POS forms to their degree auditor for preliminary and final degree audits.
-The POS forms will no longer be available on the Graduate School website, but will be maintained on the COA website.
 While students can (and should) utilize a Degree Progress Report (DPR) in SOAR, any coursework taken prior to 01/01/2015 will not be populated on the DPR.